makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP11.md

 [@LongForWisdom](https://forum.makerdao.com/u/LongForWisdom) - [0x66f40F044E0e2F77bB746e3275E82e88dCBA2D69](https://etherscan.io/address/0x66f40F044E0e2F77bB746e3275E82e88dCBA2D69)
 [@prose11](https://forum.makerdao.com/u/prose11) - [0xf3ED2bdeBa77940E6759B806cd55CE20cAE369BE](0xf3ED2bdeBa77940E6759B806cd55CE20cAE369BE)

-For the next quarter GovAlpha is proposing a manual budget implementation which will involve the transfers listed below.
+For the next quarter, GovAlpha is proposing a manual budget implementation that will involve the transfers listed below.
 Transfers should be included in the first executive of the month.
 In the event of the first executive of the month failing to pass successfully, transfers should be included in the next available executive vote.

 **Payout Dates**
 Month of July - 273,334 DAI